Kleidukos/irssi-hs/README.md

 This library allows you to speak to irssi through the `Irssi-Instance` irssi plugin.

+:warning: This is a work in progress

 ## Usage

-First, initialise the state of your irssi instance with `initState :: Either Text IrssiState`
+Initialise the state of your irssi instance with `initState :: Either Text IrssiState`

 ```haskell
 import Irssi